nasa/kepler-robovetter/README.md

 ## Acknowledgments

-Please reference Thompson et al. 2017 (in prep) if you make use of this code or the files provided.
+Please reference Thompson et al. 2018, ApJS, 235, 38 (http://adsabs.harvard.edu/abs/2018ApJS..235...38T) if you make use of this code or the files provided.

 ## Notices